styvon/TAPE/README.md

 ```

 #### 2. Output Specification
-Step 2 will generate a file of variance ratio information from sample markers; Step 3 will generates a summary file of test results.
+Step 1 will generate a file of variance ratio information from sample markers; Step 2 will generates a summary file of test results.
 ``` r
 file_output_s1 = paste0(dirname(file_cova),"/output_s1") # change this to your path for output file for step 2
 file_output_s2 = paste0(dirname(file_cova),"/output_s2.txt") # change this to your path for output file for step 3
 file_output_s2M = paste0(dirname(file_cova),"/output_s2M.txt") # change this to your path for output file for step 3
 ```

+#### 3. Phenotype adjustment (Step 0)
+TAPE allows for flexible choice of outcome variables.
+Phenotypes are adjusted using inferred risk of individuals, which can be calculated from either the formula in TAPE manuscript or other approaches like GWAX and LT-FH.
+In the sample code below, adjusted phenotype is stored in column `y` of the covariate file.

-#### 3. Null model estimation (Step 2)
+#### 4. Null model estimation (Step 1)
 ``` r
 data = read.table(file_cova,header=T)
 kmat = readRDS(file_kmat)